ga-curriculum/intro-to-powershell-lab/file-system-navigation-directory-management-and-setup/README.md

   <span class="subhead">File System Navigation, Directory Management, and Setup</span>
 </h1>

-**Learning objective:** In this exercise, you'll learn how to navigate the file system and manage directories using basic PowerShell commands.
+**Learning objective:** By the end of this exercise, students will be able to navigate the file system and manage directories using basic PowerShell commands.

 ## Commands to learn